ddeereAMCHS/2991-Stacks/README.md

 # Stacks

-- Create a Stack class
+- Create a Stack class that will hold Integers
   - Implement the constructor
   - Implement the push method
   - Implement the pop method